Marianne Majerus

-Marianne Majerus, born 1956 in Clervaux, Luxembourg, is one of Europe's leading specialist garden photographers.
+Marianne Majerus (born 1956) is one of Europe's leading specialist garden photographers.

 Biography

-After secondary education in Luxembourg, Majerus took a degree in English at the University of Essex and a degree in Economics at the University of East Anglia.
+Majerus was born in 1956 in Clervaux, Luxembourg.
+After finishing secondary education in Luxembourg, she took a degree in English at the University of Essex and a degree in Economics at the University of East Anglia.
 Her first exhibition of landscape photographs was held in 1979 at the Minories Art Gallery in Colchester.
 Her second, "East Coast", was sponsored by Eastern Arts and toured in 1982.
 Her portraits of writers, notably those of Doris Lessing, Malcolm Bradbury and Tom Sharpe, are held in the National Portrait Gallery Collection.

 Having illustrated a number of studies of historical culture, as well as food and travel books, Majerus specialised in the photography of plants and gardens.
 Her company, Marianne Majerus Garden Images, provides garden images to the media in the United Kingdom and worldwide.
 Majerus is currently a member of the Royal Horticultural Society Photographic Advisory Committee and in 2013 joined The Garden Media Guild's panel of award judges.
 During the London 2012 Cultural Olympiad Majerus was photographed to represent her native Luxembourg in The World in London exhibition in Victoria Park and on Oxford Street.